arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ![iperf3 version check](assets/iperf3-test.png)

 As the speed test must be done between two devices to measure the link speed, we need two install `iperf3` on a second device, in this case on my PC.
-You can download it from [here](https://iperf.fr/iperf-download.php) for your prefered OS.
+You can download it from [here](https://iperf.fr/iperf-download.php) for your preferred OS.

 Once installed on both devices, we should set one as a `server` and the other one as a `client` with the following commands respectively: